DeKUT-DSAIL/rhd-echo-label/README.md

 The web Application will be used by experts of echocardiograms to validate our annotation.

 ## Web Application Deployment
-This web app is developed using https://dash.plotly.com/ and has been deployed https://dash-app-quality.oa.r.appspot.com.
+This web app is developed using [Dash](https://dash.plotly.com/) and has been deployed [Quality Control Check](https://dash-app-quality.oa.r.appspot.com).

   #Steps taken to deploy the app
   1. Create a virtual environment and activate it.